 1323 Survey of Microcomputer Applications.
-(3)
+(3) This course will introduce work processing, electronic s

 This course will introduce work processing, electronic spreadsheet, and database management software with integration of these applications.
 Two hours lecture and two hours lab per week.